simonwep/nanopop/README.md

     // Sometimes there's no way to position the popper element without clipping it.
     // Turn this on if you want to apply the latest tried values to the popper element.
     // The .update() function will return false in any case it fails so you can handle this separately.
+    // Attention: If this is set to false and you do not take care about handling the clipped element yourself it'll be positioned on the top-left corner of the container-element (most of the time this is the document element itself).
     forceApplyOnFailure: false,

     // In case the variant-part (start, middle or end) cannot be applied you can specify what (and if)